Note on GrubHub order helps rescue alleged rape victim in New York: ‘Please call the police’

 Around 5 a.m.
 Sunday, a worker at the Chipper Truck Café in Yonkers saw the order.
 It came from a woman being held hostage by an alleged rapist.

-“Please call police, his going to call me when u delivered come with the cones please don’t make it obvious,” read a note in the comments of the order.
+“Please call police, his going to call me when u delivered come with the cones please don’t make it obvious,” read a note in the order’s comments.

 “You could see it was real because it was rushed,” Chipper Truck Café co-owner Alice Bermejo said.
 “The wording was not right, but you could still understand what they were meaning.
 So you knew when you read the note, you know it’s not a prank.”